varamsky/learn-java8/README.md

 6. How to maintain multiple profiles in a Spring Application?
 7. What is a microservice?
 What is the advantage over monolithic architecture?
 8. What is RESTful?
+9. What is Eager vs Lazy loading in Hibernate?

 ### SQL
 1. Why indexing in SQL is useful?
    A SQL index is a quick lookup table that helps to find records that are frequently searched by a user.
 An index is fast, small, and optimized for quick look-ups.
 It is useful for establishing a connection between the relational tables, searching large tables, and fast retrieval of data from a database.

+### Interview Experiences

+- Infosys Power Programmer - 9 September, 2023